emkawong/TLDR-Terms-of-Service-Classifier/README.md

 ![alt text](https://github.com/emkawong/capstone2/blob/master/src/Youtube.png "Less Good")
 ![alt text](https://github.com/emkawong/capstone2/blob/master/src/Google.png "Good")

 My mission was to take these individual TOS, take the labels that were provided, and try and build a model that could classify the TOS into good, bad, or neutral (blocker was grouped into bad as it was too small to classify).
+After classifying the terms and giving an explainable probability of "badness," I generate an abstractive summary of that term.

+This project cant be broken down into three main portions:
+    1. Data Wrangling
+    2. Classification
+    3. Text Generation

-## TFIDF (TFiddy) or Count (VonCount): Thinking about Cleaning
+## 1. TFIDF (TFiddy) or Count (VonCount): Thinking about Cleaning

 The data from TOS;DR is easily accessible through their API and also available in their github in individually saved json files.
 After spending some time pulling and organizing data, I wrangled all of the information into one pandas dataframe.
 The "dirty" work can all be viewed in my notebook.
 From that dataframe, for this project I was only interested in two columns.
 The "document" column that contained all of the 2,549 TOS that were pulled from the website along with the "label" column that contained information on whether that TOS was "good","neutral", or "bad" from the perspective of the contributors to the TOS;DR website.